MIU-cz/rsschool-cv/cv.md

 And my experience will allow me to effectively apply new skills in practice when solving urgent problems in the business environment.

+> "Programming isn’t about what you know;
+> it’s about what you can figure out.”
+> -- Chris Pine

 ## **Skills**

 I currently work with the following tools: